rcoonley/Documentation-Samples/README.md

 # Documentation-Samples
-This repository contains my technical writing samples.
+This repository contains some of my technical writing samples.

 ## Online Help